Enhanced Tribal Benefit

 For more information on how to receive access to either system, review the Account Types page.

-Resources to Resolve System Errors Related to Tribal Benefit
+Resolve System Errors Related to Tribal Benefit

 National Verifier

-If a consumer who is seeking the enhanced Tribal benefit receives an Address Management Service (AMS) error, they must provide USAC with coordinates, or information that allows USAC to determine coordinates, to validate that they live on Tribal lands.
+If a consumer who is seeking the Tribal benefit receives an Address Management Service (AMS) error, they must provide USAC with coordinates, or information that allows USAC to determine coordinates, to validate that they live on Tribal lands.

 To help consumers resolve AMS errors during the application process, review the National Verifier AMS Resolution Guide.